harshavardhankattamudi/civic-management-system/README.md

 1. **Switch to Admin Mode**: Use the toggle in the top-right corner
 2. **Manage Issues**:
-   - Filter by municipality, status, and priority
+   - Filter by municipality and status
    - Update issue status
    - Add administrative comments
    - Contact citizens if needed